ouola/Phantom_backend/response.md

 - [x] Search for pharmacies or masks by name, ranked by relevance to the search term.
   - Implemented at SearchAPIView API.
 - [x] Process a user purchases a mask from a pharmacy, and handle all relevant data changes in an atomic transaction.
-  - Implemented at xxx API.
+  - Implemented at PurchaseMaskAPIView API.
 ### A.2.
 API Document
 > Please describe how to use the API in the API documentation.
 You can edit by any format (e.g., Markdown or OpenAPI) or free tools (e.g., [hackMD](https://hackmd.io/), [postman](https://www.postman.com/), [google docs](https://docs.google.com/document/u/0/), or  [swagger](https://swagger.io/specification/)).